ilis137/moviebrowser/README.md

 # Movie Browser
   A web App for browsing movies.
-Built with React,React-Router and Redux.
+Built with React,React-Router and Redux and movieDB API.